mamemo/Voting-Prediction/README.md

 >The loss is calculated by the function mean_squared_error given at Scikit.

-According to the results for logistic regression using L1 and L2 regularization, we can conclude:
+According to the results for support vector machine using linear and rbf kernels, we can conclude:

+* With more time of parameter tunning this algorithm would performed better, that is because we only adjust one parameter and this model gave the **best overall results** of all the algorithms tested on this project.

+* We consider rbf better than linear, because:
+	* It has the fewest loss of the kernels.
+	* Better accuracy was achieved.
+	* At r1 linear kernel won, but only on 0.02 percent.

+* However, you can see it performs better on training set than test set, but that allows to lower the mean squared error between ground truth and prediction.

 ## Samples Generator
 The creation of samples was done by using a Python module developed by our work team called tec.ic.ia.pc1.g07, which contains all the logic necessary to recreate a population of N Costa Ricans and their the vote for the first and second round of the 2018 electoral process.
 The discribed module tec.ic.ia.pc1.g07 can be found on [pc1](../master/tec/ic/ia/pc1) or can be installed using pip: